 Verbier has stunning scenery and equally breathtaking extreme terrain to match.
 Verbier resort can get busy during peak holidays, but with all of those lifts, miles of prepared trails plus nearly limitless off-piste skiing, there is always somewhere new and fresh to ski.
 And that doesn’t include the six other villages and ski areas that are interconnected with Verbier.
 See our Verbier Ski Photos and Verbier Ski Videos.

-Verbier is French speaking Switzerland, and the on mountain experience is a blend of modern lifts and traditional chalets serving lunch on sunny decks and inside cozy Swiss huts like Chez Dany at Le Chable.
+Verbier is French speaking Switzerland, and the on-mountain experience is a blend of modern lifts and traditional chalets serving lunch on sunny decks and inside cozy Swiss huts like Chez Dany at Le Chable.

 Verbier offers an excellent ski school, and guide services which are highly recommended if you are going to go off-piste and explore the uncontrolled, unmarked terrain that is available (and tempting) all over this ski resort.
 Park skiers and snowboarders will find Verbier’s Swatch terrain park with jumps, rails and a Swatch air bag highly entertaining.

-Verbier’s large ski village is charming and bustling, bigger than most ski villages in Switzerland, with exceptions like of Zermatt.
-There are designer boutiques next to homey bakeries’, ski shops and five star restaurants and pizzerias all in a row.
+Verbier’s large ski village is charming and bustling, bigger than most ski villages in Switzerland, with the exception of Zermatt.
+There are designer boutiques next to homey bakeries’, ski shops and après ski bars, five-star restaurants and pizzerias all in a row.